Rare-earth element: 1879–1930s: Spectroscopic identification

 There were no further discoveries for 30 years, and the element didymium was listed in the periodic table of elements with a molecular mass of 138.
 In 1879, Delafontaine used the new physical process of optical flame spectroscopy and found several new spectral lines in didymia.
 Also in 1879, Paul Émile Lecoq de Boisbaudran isolated the new element samarium from the mineral samarskite.

 In 1886, the samaria earth was further separated by Lecoq de Boisbaudran.
 A similar result was obtained by Jean Charles Galissard de Marignac by direct isolation from samarskite.
 They named the element gadolinium after Johan Gadolin, and its oxide was named "gadolinia".

 Further spectroscopic analysis between 1886 and 1901 of samaria, yttria, and samarskite by William Crookes, Lecoq de Boisbaudran and Eugène-Anatole Demarçay yielded several new spectral lines that indicated the existence of an unknown element.
 In 1901, the fractional crystallization of the oxides yielded europium.

 In 1839, the third source for rare earths became available.
 This is a mineral similar to gadolinite called uranotantalum, now called "samarskite", an oxide of a mixture of elements such as yttrium, ytterbium, iron, uranium, thorium, calcium, niobium, and tantalum.
 This mineral from Miass in the southern Ural Mountains was documented by Gustav Rose.
 The Russian chemist R. Harmann proposed that a new element he called "ilmenium" should be present in this mineral, but later, Christian Wilhelm Blomstrand, Galissard de Marignac, and Heinrich Rose found only tantalum and niobium (columbium) in it.

 The exact number of rare-earth elements that existed was highly unclear, and a maximum number of 25 was estimated.
 Using X-ray spectra Henry Gwyn Jeffreys Moseley confirmed the atomic theory of Niels Bohr and simultaneously developed the theory of atomic numbers for the elements.
-Moseley found that the exact number of lanthanides had to be 15, revealing a missing element, element 61, a radioactive element with a half-life of 18 years.
+Moseley found that the exact number of lanthanides had to be 15, revealing a missing element, element 61, a radioactive element with a half-life of 18 years which would be first produced and characterized in 1945.

 Using these facts about atomic numbers from X-ray crystallography, Moseley also showed that hafnium (element 72) would not be a rare-earth element.
 Moseley was killed in World War I in 1915, years before hafnium was discovered.
 Hence, the claim of Georges Urbain that he had discovered element 72 was untrue.
 Hafnium is an element that lies in the periodic table immediately below zirconium, and hafnium and zirconium have very similar chemical and physical properties.